 Small Classes and Camaraderie

 At Truman, small classes foster interpersonal relationships among a supportive community of learners where you collaborate with other bright, ambitious students.
-Your professors get to know you on a one-on-one basis and take a genuine interest in your success.
+Your professors get to know you on a first-name basis and take a genuine interest in your success.

 Learning Beyond the Classroom